rat-v/SIEM-Practice/Elastic Stack SIEM.md

+## Objective

 In this project, I set up an Elastic Stack SIEM in my home lab.
 I practice generating events on a Kali VM, and get hands-on experience in installing an agent to forward the data to the SIEM.
 I also get experience in querying and analyzing the logs sent.
 I will also visualize the security and events and learn how to generate security alerts when a rule has been triggered.

+## Skills Learned
+Setting up a SIEM in a home lab environment<br>
+Installing and configuring an agent to forward telemetry data to the SIEM<br>
+Generating security events to test the SIEM setup<br>
+Querying and analyzing logs to identify security events<br>
+Visualizing the events to represent security data effectively<br>
+Setting up alerting mechanisms to trigger notifications based on specific security events<br>

 There were some initial steps I took that don't really need
 documentation: creating an Elastic Account and booting up my Kali VM.